BuilderDemo7/Zartex2/README.md

-# Zartex2
+# Zartex 2.0
-Zartex2 is a mod from the tool Zartex by Fireboyd78 (https://github.com/Fireboyd78/driver-tools), The main idea of this mod is to bring more features to Zartex such as adding new nodes, actors, wires, etc.
+Zartex 2.0 (Zartex2) is a mod from the tool Zartex by Fireboyd78 (https://github.com/Fireboyd78/driver-tools),
+The main idea of this mod is to bring more features to Zartex such as adding new nodes, actors, wires, etc.
 Powered by MoonSharp Lua Interpreter (https://github.com/moonsharp-devs/moonsharp)
 # Requirements